Coach Certification - Level 200

-- Must have completed Level 100 certification (on-snow clinic, online exam, First Aid and CPR on file), or have a current PSIA Level 3 certification and have completed the Level 100 Alpine Ski Fundamentals Exam, and
+- Must have completed Level 100 certification, or have a current PSIA Level 3 certification and have completed the Level 100 Alpine Coach Certification Course.

-- Have attended the Introduction to Course Setting Clinic or Submit a course setting recommendation form signed by a Level 300 or higher coach or Level 2 or higher referee or chief of race.
+- Have completed the Introduction to Course Setting Course and On-Snow Practicum or Submit a course setting recommendation form signed by a Level 300 or higher coach or Level 2 or higher referee or chief of race.

 At the conclusion of this course, participants will

 - Understand the relationship between technique and tactics